Sohlar/plogame/README.md

 `docker exec -it plo /bin/bash`

+If you make changes to the python files you will need to reboot the container to see it

+`docker restart plo`

 ## Project Structure

 - `./ai`: Command line interface for sampling the Poker game and training the models.